AR-Ashraf/threeprac/README.md

 Representation is very important to acquire the interest of people.
 And 3D models can help greatly in the perspective.
 This project is just an example on that niche.

+Check the live website at this link: https://ar-ashraf.github.io/threeprac/

 A list of commonly used resources that I find helpful are listed in the acknowledgements.